segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 ### Step 2c: Select an action

-Next, you'll select the destination action to call when the event happens.
+Select the destination action to call when the event happens.

 Segment displays available actions based on the destination action you've connected with your Linked Audience.